m0edev/DayZfileZ/README.md

     </p>
   <br />
    <p align="center">
     <a>All files are in there orignal directory.
-Simply go hunting for what your afer or just search for the file you looking for.
+Simply go hunting for what your after or just search for the file you looking for.
 All .paa files have been converted to .png files for you convenience.</a>
   </p>
 <br />
 </div>